Flavor of Love Girls: Charm School

-Flavor of Love Girls: Charm School, known as Charm School: Flavor of Love Girls in Europe, is the first season of the VH1 reality show Charm School.
+Flavor of Love Girls: Charm School is the first season of the VH1 reality show Charm School.
 It is a spin-off of Flavor of Love created by the producers of The Surreal Life and Flavor of Love spin-off I Love New York.
 It is hosted by comedian actress Mo'Nique, assisted by talent agency president Keith Lewis and magazine beauty director Mikki Taylor, and features thirteen contestants from the first two seasons of Flavor of Love, assigned the challenge of developing proper etiquette in a competition for $50,000 and the title of "Charm School Queen."
 The show was recorded over 25 days in an Encino mansion during Fall 2006.
 Saaphyri Windsor was ultimately named Charm School Queen and was awarded the $50,000.